Can’t Find the Answer? Contact Us and we’ll be happy to help.

 Q: How does Rx Destroyer™ pharmaceutical disposal system work?

-Rx Destroyer™ patented formula begin dissolving medications on contact.
-As medications are dispersed the activated carbon adsorbs them rendering them useless for abuse.
+Rx Destroyer™ patented* formula begins dissolving medications on contact.
+As medications are dispersed in the activated carbon slurry, diversion is discouraged and potential environmental harm is reduced.
 Product is “ready-to-use”…No adding water needed.
-Simply add medications…when full discard into common trash or according to your facilities, local, state, tribal or federal rules/ guidelines.
+Simply add medications…when full discard into common trash, and always follow applicable federal, state, local, and tribal laws/regulations.

 A) To date, Rx Destroyer™ pharmacist has reviewed the following “Non-Divertible” drugs and have been deemed them acceptable in Rx Destroyer™: